Clarifies what test methods can/may be used to determine fire performance of external cladding systems to demonstrate compliance with Building Code.

 BR 135 Annex B provides a classification system for the test methodology outlined in BS 8414-2 Fire performance of external cladding systems – Part 2: Test method for non-loadbearing external cladding systems fixed to and supported by a structural steel frame.

 Other construction systems such as concrete-framed or timber-framed construction are not considered in BR 135.
-However, the general principles in the BR 135 guide may still apply, although suitable additional risk assessments and detail design reviews would be required.
-The risk matrix approach provides an option for considering alternative forms of supporting wall frames.
+However, the general principles in the BR 135 guide may still apply, although suitable additional risk assessments and detail design reviews may be required.

 What is specifically excluded from external wall cladding systems for compliance with C3.5 and C3.7?

-For the purposes of an external wall cladding system as defined in Section 4.1 of this guidance and for demonstrating compliance with the Building Code for Protection from Fire, substantive components may exclude:
+For the purposes of an external wall cladding system demonstrating compliance with the Building Code for Protection from Fire, substantive components may exclude:

 - signage and billboards – aggregated area up to 25 m2